Monday, October 11, 2010

 26th of January, 2008

-He sat on my bed and I sat on my chair, face to face. " I'l turn 87 this July " he said, when I asked him his age.
+He sat on my bed and I sat on my chair, facing each other.
+"I'll turn 87 this July" he said, when I asked him his age.
 I could not believe it.
-He was of medium height with a lean frame, with sharp eyes and a round shining head with grey hair neatly growing at the sides.
+He was of medium height with a lean body type, with sharp eyes and a round shining head with grey hair neatly growing at the sides.
 He had round cheekbones that gave his clean shaven, moustache-less face a benevolent look when he smiled, baring his sparkling white teeth.
-He wore double pocketed full sleeved shirts( tucked out ) and trademark cotton trousers with horizontal slits as front pockets that went out of fashion in the 80's. ( revived by Shah Rukh Khan in Om Shanti Om !)
+He wore double pocketed full sleeved shirts(worn tucked out) and trademark cotton trousers with horizontal slits as front pockets that went out of fashion in the 80's. (revived by Shah Rukh Khan in Om Shanti Om !)
 Looking at him, I had always thought he could be 70+.
 Maybe 75.
-But he was 86 !
+But he was 86!
 He was so fit and so away from the usual afflictions of old age.

-He said they were 8 siblings, and that my great grandpa was a Goldsmith, his shop situated in the narrow lane leading to Rath Beedhi in Udupi, where the multitude of silk saree showrooms are now located.
-When my grandpa Srinivas, the eldest sibling was in 8th grade, his Jeweller dad had an untimely death.
-He dropped out of school and did petty jobs to immediately support his huge family.
-The other siblings were very young, some of them toddlers. " Those days were very hard ", he often said during our conversation.
+He said that they were 8 siblings, and that my great-grandpa was a Goldsmith, who had a Jewelry store in the narrow lane leading to Rath Beedhi in Udupi, where the multitude of silk saree showrooms are now located.
+When my grandpa Srinivas, the eldest sibling was in 8th grade, his dad had an untimely death.
+He dropped out of school and worked odd jobs to immediately support his huge family.
+The other siblings were very young, some of them toddlers.
+"Those days were very hard..", he often said during our conversation.

-" London was completely destroyed by the Luftwaffe bombing " , he said.
+"London was completely destroyed by the Luftwaffe bombing.." , he recounted thoughtfully.
 Only the great leadership of Churchill saved Britain, and the American nuking of Japan's cities effectively ended the war, which otherwise would have dragged on for a much longer time.
-The British were so fed up with Gandhi's Satyagraha that they promised to give freedom to India a few yrs after the war ended.
+The British were so fed up with Gandhi's Satyagraha that they promised to give freedom to India a few years after the war ended.
 Ajja said he had actually seen Gandhi and other leaders in speeches and rallies held at Shivaji park.
 Satyagraha was so popular that, all the Indians were ready to even give up even their lives on his cue.
 But the British couldn't see us rejoice and partitioned the country before they left.
 Widespread revolts broke out all over the country where once upon a time, people of all communities lived peacefully.
-"No one was safe..", he said.
+"No one was safe..", he recalled.

 He is now a multi-millionaire with a flourishing business.

-All I can say is that, whatever I did, I did it because I genuinely enjoyed doing it...
+All I can say is that, I did what I did out of love, and because I genuinely enjoyed doing it.
 It gave me utmost satisfaction, during and afterwards.
 And what happened to the 2500?
+I bought myself a Guitar with that money and started to rock n roll, at that point of time when I wasn't getting any support from Dad! :D

-( my Grandpa's brother, the Nandini layout Grandpa, Vasudev passed away on 24th August this year.
+(my Grandpa's brother, the Nandini layout Grandpa, Vasudev passed away on 24th August this year.
 I dedicate this post to his memory.
-My Entrepreneur Grandpa Srinivas passed away in 1990 and the bachelor Govindraya Ajja lives in Mumbai alone, to this day. )
+My entrepreneur Grandpa Srinivas passed away in 1990 and the bachelor Govindraya Ajja lives in Mumbai alone, to this day.)

 Saturday, July 26, 2008